 BIRSA-IASB presented vertically resolved water vapour climate data records (CDR) recently released by ESA's Water Vapour Climate Change Initiative (CCI) project.
-Merging strategies and the general characteristics of these CCI data records have been presented and related to other CDRs developed by NASA and NOAA.
-Multiple linear regression was applied to all time series to infer the seasonal cycle and a related disagreement has been discussed.
-It was underlined that not only the water millennium drop can be observed from all time-series but also another drop in 2014 needs to be further investigated.
+Merging strategies and the general Usually, horizontal homogenous atmospheric properties are assumed for the analysis of satellite characteristics of these CCI data records have been presented and related to other CDRs developed by observations of atmospheric trace gases causing only small errors in the retrievals.
+For volcanic plume NASA and NOAA.
+Multiple linear regression was applied to all time series to infer the seasonal cycle and retrieval this assumption leads to large errors.
+The Max Planck Institute for Chemistry (MPIC) investigated a related disagreement has been discussed.
+It was underlined that not only the water millennium drop with the 3D Monte-Carlo radiative transfer model TRACY-2 three different 3D effects: a) geometric light path effects: the light path from the sun to the surface and that from the surface to the satellite might can be observed from all time-series but also another drop in 2014 needs to be further investigated. not both cross the volcanic plume; b) effects of horizontal light paths: light scattered into the FOV might originate from regions outside the volcanic plume and thus lead to a decrease of the absorption signal; 4.15 Volcanic Emissions c) saturation effects: for narrow plumes the SO2 absorption signal can be strongly suppressed since most of the backscattered light is absorbed by SO2 itself.

-3.15 Volcanic Emissions